Waffen-SS foreign volunteers and conscripts

-During World War II, the Waffen-SS recruited significant numbers of non-Germans, both as volunteers and conscripts.
-In total some 500,000 non-Germans and ethnic Germans from outside Germany, mostly from German-occupied Europe, were recruited between 1940 and 1945.
-The units were under the control of the SS Führungshauptamt (SS Command Main Office) beneath Reichsführer-SS Heinrich Himmler.
-Upon mobilization, the units' tactical control was given to the Oberkommando der Wehrmacht (High Command of the Armed Forces).
+During World War II, the Waffen-SS recruited or conscripted significant numbers of non-Germans.
+Of a peak strength of 950,000 in 1944, the Waffen-SS consisted of some 400,000 "Reich Germans" and 310,000 ethnic Germans from outside Germany's pre-1939 borders (mostly from German-occupied Europe), the remaining 240,000 being non-Germans.
+Thus, at their numerical peak, non-Germans comprised 25% of all Waffen-SS troops.
+The units were under the control of the SS Führungshauptamt (SS Command Main Office) led by Reichsführer-SS Heinrich Himmler.
+Upon mobilisation, the units' tactical control was given to the Oberkommando der Wehrmacht (High Command of the Armed Forces).

 History of the Waffen-SS

-The Waffen-SS (Armed SS) was created as the militarized wing of the Schutzstaffel (SS; "Protective Squadron") of the Nazi Party.
+The Waffen-SS (Armed SS) was created as the militarised wing of the Schutzstaffel (SS; "Protective Squadron") of the Nazi Party.
 Its origins can be traced back to the selection of a group of 120 SS men in 1933 by Sepp Dietrich to form the Sonderkommando Berlin, which became the Leibstandarte SS Adolf Hitler (LSSAH).
 In 1934, the SS developed its own military branch, the SS-Verfügungstruppe (SS-VT), which together with the LSSAH, evolved into the Waffen-SS.
 Nominally under the authority of Heinrich Himmler, the Waffen-SS developed a fully militarised structure of command and operations.
 It grew from three regiments to over 38 divisions during World War II, serving alongside the Heer (army), while never formally being a part of it.
-It was Hitler's wish that the Waffen-SS should not be integrated into either the army or the state police, instead it would remain an independent force of military-trained men at the disposal of the Führer.
+Adolf Hitler did not want the Waffen-SS integrated into either the army or the state police.
+Instead it was to remain an independent force of military-trained men at the disposal of the Führer.